Vaccinium cylindraceum

 Vaccinium cylindraceum, known by its common names such as Azores blueberry, (Portuguese: uva-da-serra, uva-do-mato) is a semi-deciduous species of Vaccinium endemic to the Azores.
 It has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.

 Description

 This shrub can reach up to 3 meters in height.
 It is also a hermaphrodite.
 The serrated leaves are elongated and have sharp tips.
 Initially red, the apical shoots may have a bright red colour.
 The flowers are trumpet-shaped, with a pinkish white colour, and usually occur in clusters.
 In autumn the leaves may change to a reddish-yellow.
 The black fruit is a pseudo-berry, and are said to be juicy and fleshy.
+Cytology is 2n = 48.

 Distribution and habitat

 This plant can be found at all of the islands in Azores, apart from Graciosa.

 This species can be found at elevations between 380 - 1,400m.

 Cultivation

 The Azores blueberry flowers between May and June.
 It should be grown in acidic, loam, well-drained soil.
 It can be grown in light-shade or no shade.

 It can be propagated by seed or by cuttings.